-This error is a result of no SSL certificate implemented already to bound to the LDP to connect successfully to the domain controller.
-When this is implemented correctly, you will be able to connect to the domain controller with an SSL connection.
+The absence of an SSL certificate implementation is causing this error, preventing successful connection to the domain controller through the LDP.
+Once implemented correctly, you will have the capability to establish an SSL connection to the domain controller.
 For guides on resolving some windows issues please check these: How to fix the issue “The remote session was disconnected because there are no Remote Desktop License Servers available to provide a license” and how to fix the issue “The Security Database on the Server does not have a Computer Account for this Workstation Trust Relationship” on Windows Server [Part 2], and how to quickly Fix Windows Search Bar Not Working.

-If the SSL is not implemented yet then you will get the below result.
-In the next steps, I will be referring you to a solution that will help resolve this issue.
+Without the SSL implementation, you will encounter the following outcome.
+In the next steps, I will be referring you to a solution that will help fix this LDAP connection error.
 Here is an interesting guide for you “Laps in Windows: How to Reset Directory Services Restore Mode (DSRM) Password“.

-In order to resolve this issue, kindly refer to this guide If you are using a self-signed certificate, you will need to set up Active Directory Certificate Services via the server manager server roles.
-For a comprehensive guide on how to fix this issue completely, kindly refer to this guide “How to generate a self-signed SSL certificate bound to an IP address“.
+In order to resolve this issue, kindly refer to this guide.
+If you are using a self-signed certificate, you will need to set up Active Directory Certificate Services.
+To completely fix this issue, read “How to generate a self-signed SSL certificate bound to an IP address“.

-After installing the certificate, when next you try to bound the SSL with the IP address on the Ldp page as shown below, the error will no longer be present.
+After installing the certificate, when next you try to bound the SSL with the IP address on the Ldp page as shown below, the error will be fixed.

-This is because there is an SSL certificate implemented already in the LDP and this will enable a successful connection to the domain controller.
+The presence of an existing SSL certificate in LDP enables a successful connection to the domain controller.
 Now test the Ldp connection again and you should be able to connect now as shown below.

-If this does not resolve your issues, please take a look at the Windows Event Logg to get more details about the error reason.
+If this solution isn’t sufficient, review the Windows Event Log for additional error details.
 Launch the Windows Event Viewer and navigate to the following session.